ArchiveNetwork/wgcf-cli/README.md

   wgcf-cli [command]

 Available Commands:
-  bind        check current bind devices cancel      cancel a config from original one completion  Generate the autocompletion script for the specified shell help        Help about any command license     change to a new license name        change the device name register    Register a new WARP account simplify    Simplify a config from original one unbind      unbind from original license update      update a config version     Print the version of wgcf-cli
+  bind        Check current bind devices cancel      Cancel a account completion  Generate the autocompletion script for the specified shell generate    Generate a xray/sing-box config help        Help about any command license     Change to a new license name        Change the device name register    Register a new WARP account simplify    Simplify a config from original one unbind      Unbind from original license update      Update a config version     Print the version of wgcf-cli

 Flags: